npalex/Lid-driven-cavity-FENE-P/README.md

 # **Lid-driven cavity flow of an incompressible FENE-P fluid**

-&emsp; OpenFoam with RheoTool<sup>1</sup> was used to solve the continuity equation, the incompressible Cauchy momentum equation, and the log-conformation formulation<sup>2,3</sup> of the FENE-P (Finitely-Extensible Nonlinear Elastic) viscoelastic fluid model in 2D, given by
+&emsp; OpenFoam with RheoTool<sup>1</sup> was used to solve the continuity equation, the Cauchy momentum equation, and the log-conformation formulation<sup>2,3</sup> of the FENE-P (Finitely-Extensible Nonlinear Elastic) viscoelastic fluid model in 2D, given by

 $$ \nabla \cdot  **u** = 0, $$